Airbrush Tattoo – Complete Guide to Airbrush Tattoos

 Other Accessories for Airbrush Tattoos

-Besides the airbrush set and the colors, you need a few other things to spray a nice airbrush tattoo.
+Besides the airbrush set and the paints, you need a few other things to spray a great airbrush tattoo.
 First of all, you have to think of a skin-friendly cleaning agent because the skin area has to be cleaned thoroughly before spraying.
-For this purpose, you usually use a swab or cotton wool and isopropanol.
+For this purpose, you will usually use a swab or cotton wool and isopropanol.

 Airbrush Tattoo Step by Step Guide

 Making airbrush tattoos yourself is not as difficult as it may sound.
-We show you with our step by step instructions exactly how it works.
+Our step by step guide below will show you exactly how this works.

-- The skin area must be free of grease for application, therefore it is cleaned with a swab and isopropanol
+- The skin area must be free of grease for application.
+Therefore, it must be cleaned with a swab and isopropanol

-- Now shake the airbrush tattoo color well on, so that the settled color dissolves and the pigments are mixed optimally
+- Now shake the airbrush tattoo paint well on, so that the settled color dissolves and the pigments are properly mixed

-- Put the airbrush tattoo stencil on the spot and spray the color from a distance of about three to five centimeters
+- Put the airbrush tattoo stencil in place and spray the paint from a distance of about three to five centimeters

 - It is important that the paint is sprayed very thinly so that none of it collects under the stencil and the tattoo runs

-- Now you use Setting Powder to powder the tattoo
+- Now you can use a setting powder over the tattoo

-- Afterward, you can apply Tattoo FIX thinly on the tattoo; in this way, you increase the durability
+- Afterward, you can apply Tattoo FIX thinly on the tattoo.
+Doing this increases the durability of the tattoo

 - Let the area dry for one minute and powder the tattoo well once more